emergency room visits

 The Alberta Children’s Hospital Foundation inspires our community to invest in excellence in child health, research, and family-centred care.
 Family-centred care is a philosophy that recognizes the important role families play in the physical, psychological, and spiritual well-being of their children.
 Your support helps us deliver the best family-centred care possible, right in our own community.

 As the official fundraising body for the Alberta Children’s Hospital, all money raised by the Alberta Children’s Hospital Foundation is re-invested in the hospital and child health needs in this region.
-Through the generosity of our donors, we provide funding for family-centred child health programs, specialized life-saving equipment and advanced pediatric research and education at the Alberta Children’s Hospital.
+Through the generosity of our donors, we provide funding for family-centred child health programs, specialized life-saving equipment and advanced paediatric research and education at the Alberta Children’s Hospital.

-Lenroy is here today because of the life-saving care of the Pediatric Critical Care Transport program and specialists at the Alberta Children’s Hospital.
+Lenroy is here today because of the life-saving care of the paediatric Critical Care Transport program and specialists at the Alberta Children’s Hospital.
 Thanks to generous community support, the Transport team made up of dedicated, highly skilled experts can travel to smaller hospitals by ground ambulance, plane or helicopter to stabilize seriously ill children before bringing them to the Alberta Children’s Hospital for critical care.
 When the usual jovial three-year-old became complaining of a tummy ache, was throwing up, became limp and then started having seizures, the Transport team rushed him to the Alberta Children’s Hospital by fixed-wing airplane where he received life-saving surgery for a tumour creating dangerous pressure in his brain.
 His family are grateful to the specialists on the transport team and the Alberta Children’s Hospital who all worked together to save their little boy’s life.

 Did you know?

 Thanks to community support, the Alberta Children’s Hospital has become a world leader in the field of high-tech human patient simulation.
-Within Canada’s first and largest hospital-based pediatric simulation lab, using life-like mannequins ranging in size from premature baby to adult, our hospital’s experts have helped thousands of doctors, nurses, surgeons and residents sharpen their skills in treating children who require resuscitation, heart-lung bypass, critical care while in transport, surgical intervention and much more.
+Within Canada’s first and largest hospital-based paediatric simulation lab, using life-like mannequins ranging in size from premature baby to adult, our hospital’s experts have helped thousands of doctors, nurses, surgeons and residents sharpen their skills in treating children who require resuscitation, heart-lung bypass, critical care while in transport, surgical intervention and much more.
 The KidSIM team also offers training for families so they can feel confident managing the needs of children with chronic or complex conditions at home.

 Simulation training is also currently supporting the COVID-19 response across all areas of the hospital by standardizing processes, reducing risk of cross contamination, optimizing systems, and improving patient care.